berndporr/fir1/README.md

 int b = fir.filter(a);
 ```

-## Demos
-Demo programs are in the "demo" directory which show how to use the
-filters for both floating point and fixed point.
-1. `firdemo` sends an impulse into the filter and you should see the impulse
-response at its output.
-2. `fixeddemo` filters an example ECG with 50Hz noise.
-The coefficients
-are 12 bit and you can generate them either with OCTAVE/MATLAB or Python.
-The scripts are also provided.

 ## LMS algorithm

 You can adjust the FIR coefficients with the help of an error